Real-Time Object Detection Meets DINOv3: Method

 \paragraph{Enhanced Dense O2O.} In our previous DEIM~\cite{huang2025deim}, we proposed Dense O2O, which increases the number of objects per training image to provide stronger supervision, improving convergence and performance.
 Its effectiveness was initially demonstrated using image-level augmentations such as Mosaic and MixUp~\cite{zhang2017mixup}.
 In DEIMv2, we further explore Dense O2O at the object level with Copy-Blend, which adds new objects without their backgrounds.
 Unlike Copy-Paste~\cite{ghiasi2021simple}, which fully overwrites the target region, Copy-Blend blends new objects with the image, better suiting our scenario and consistently improving performance.

-\paragraph{Training setting and loss.} Our training strategy follows DEIM~\cite{huang2025deim}, a fundamental framework designed for fast convergence and high performance.
-The overall optimization objective is a weighted sum of five components: Matchability-Aware Loss (MAL)~\cite{huang2025deim}, Fine-Grained Localization (FGL) Loss~\cite{peng2024d}, Decoupled Distillation Focal (DDF) Loss~\cite{peng2024d}, BBox Loss (L1), and GIoU Loss~\cite{rezatofighi2019generalized}.
+\paragraph{Training setting and loss.} The overall optimization objective is a weighted sum of five components: Matchability-Aware Loss (MAL)~\cite{huang2025deim}, Fine-Grained Localization (FGL) Loss~\cite{peng2024d}, Decoupled Distillation Focal (DDF) Loss~\cite{peng2024d}, BBox Loss (L1), and GIoU Loss~\cite{rezatofighi2019generalized}.
 The total loss is defined as:

 with weights set to $\lambda_1 = 1.0$, $\lambda_2 = 0.15$, $\lambda_3 = 1.5$, $\lambda_4 = 5$, and $\lambda_5 = 2$ across all experiments.

 We summarize the training hyperparameters in Table~\ref{tab:hyperparams}, covering input resolution, learning rate, training epochs, and Dense O2O settings.
 An interesting observation is that applying FGL and DDF losses to ultra-lightweight models degrades performance.
 We attribute this to their limited capacity and inherently weaker baseline accuracy, which reduces the effectiveness of self-distillation.
 Consequently, we exclude these two components (i.e., the local loss) from training the Pico, Femto, and Atto variants.